-UNIT 3: March - April 2022
+UNIT 3: March - April 2023

-Course Number Course Name and Description Hours SLP 1500Y Internship.
-Students are introduced to the clinical practice of speech-language pathology in a related clinical setting to one or all of the following: developmental language, articulation and/or fluency.
+Course Number Course Name and Description Hours SLP 1500Y Internship .
+Students are introduced to the clinical practice of speech- language pathology in a related clinical setting to one or all of the following: developmental language, articulation and/or fluency.
 Supplemental placements are integrated as necessary.
-40 day equivalent + 4 hours preparation (Jan. - Feb.
-2022) & 2 hours debrief (May 2022) SLP 1532H Clinical Laboratory in Hearing Disorders.
+60 SLP 1532H Clinical Laboratory in Hearing Disorders.
 Students develop basic hearing assessment and treatment skills and apply knowledge regarding ramifications of hearing loss.
 Continuous in all clinical units

-UNIT 4: May - June 2022
+UNIT 4: May - June 2023

 Course Number Course Name and Description Hours SLP 1516H Aural Rehabilitation.
 Students learn about the effects of hearing impairment on speech and language development.
-Intervention includes discussion of visual communication, auditory training and assistive listening devices.
+Intervention includes discussion of visual communication, auditory training, and assistive listening devices.
 45 SLP 1521H Augmentative Communication.
 Students learn the goals and applications of augmentative/alternative communication, system components, application of technologies and development and implementation of strategies.
 30 SLP 1530H Voice Disorders.
 Students acquire an understanding of disordered voice, current diagnostic and treatment approaches and the roles of other professionals involved in voice management.
 45

-UNIT 5: July or August 2022
+UNIT 5: July or August 2023

-Course Course Name and Description Hours

-Number

-SLP 1507H Clinical Laboratory In Speech-Language Pathology.
-Students expand clinical experiences leading to the further development of professional 20 day equivalent + 4 hours

-100711 skills in practice areas studied to date.
-Supplemental placements are integrated as necessary. preparation (May 2022)
+Course Number Course Name and Description Hours SLP 1507H Clinical Laboratory In Speech-Language Pathology.
+Students expand clinical experiences leading to the further development of professional skills in practice areas studied to date.
+Supplemental placements are integrated, as necessary.
+30

-& 2 hours debrief (Sept.
-2022)

-UNIT 6: September - December 2021
+UNIT 6: September - December 2022

 Course Number Course Name and Description Hours SLP 1525H Structurally Related Disorders.
 Students learn about communication disorders arising from congenital and structural deviations, especially craniofacial anomalies and disorders arising from head and neck cancer surgery.
 45 SLP 1533Y Aphasia.
-Students examine the neuroanatomical, neurophysiological and neuro-cognitive mechanisms underlying aphasia and develop functional knowledge of assessment and treatment of aphasia.
-60 SLP 1534H Motor Speech Disorders.
-Students acquire knowledge of the dysarthrias in adulthood due to strokes, tumours and disease processes.
+Students examine the neuroanatomical, neurophysiological, and neuro-cognitive mechanisms underlying aphasia and develop functional knowledge of assessment and 60 SLP 1534H Motor Speech Disorders .
+Students acquire knowledge of the dysarthrias in adulthood due to strokes, tumours, and disease processes.
 Functional knowledge of assessment, diagnosis, and treatment are addressed.
 45 SLP 1536H Swallowing Disorders.
-Students learn about normal and disordered swallowing across the lifespan from paediatrics to geriatrics, with a focus on clinical and instrumental assessment, compensatory management and treatment.
+Students learn about normal and disordered swallowing across the lifespan from paediatrics to geriatrics, with a focus on clinical and instrumental assessment, management, and treatment.
 A multidisciplinary team approach is advocated.
 45 SLP 1538H Neurocognitive Communication Disorders.
-Students learn about assessment, management and intervention in dementia, acquired brain injury and right hemisphere language impairments.
-30
+Students learn about assessment, management, and intervention in dementia, acquired brain injury and right hemisphere language 30

-UNIT 7: January - February 2022
+UNIT 7: January - February 2023

 Course Number Course Name and Description Hours SLP 1508Y Advanced Clinical Laboratory in Speech-Language Pathology.
 Students continue to expand clinical experiences leading to further development of professional skills in speech-language pathology for individuals with neurogenic and/or structurally related disorders and their families.
-Supplemental placements are integrated as necessary.
-40 day equivalent + 4 hours preparation (Oct.
-2021) - as above & 2 hours debrief (March 2022)
+Supplemental placements are integrated, as necessary.
+60

-UNIT 8: March - April 2022
+UNIT 8: March - April 2023

 Course Number Course Name and Description Hours SLP 1527H Clinical Analysis of Communication & Swallowing Disorders.
-Students acquire in-depth knowledge of objective and theoretically-based methods of diagnosis and treatment in special topic areas.
+Students acquire in-depth knowledge of objective and theoretically- based methods of diagnosis and treatment in special topic areas.
 30 SLP 1528H Research in Speech-Language Pathology.
 Students learn basic research concepts and designs specific to the field of speech-language pathology.
 Research-to-practice applications of research will be emphasized.
 45 SLP 1535H Advanced Principles of Clinical Practice.
 Students acquire knowledge about issues of relevance to the clinical practice of speech-language pathology in a variety of settings.
 30 SLP 1539H Capstone Portfolio is due.
 Continuous in all units